 However, with each certification only valid for 12 months after initial completion, it was time to re-take the certification so that we keep up to date with the latest and greatest functionality of HubSpot.
-After what felt like a whirlwind for 12 months, I started to think about what the certification provided to participants like me and how others can use HubSpot in their everyday activity.
+After what felt like a whirlwind for 12 months, I started to think about what the certification provided to participants like me and how others can use HubSpot in their everyday activities.

 The HubSpot entire study is made up of 11 different sets of guides and online videos based on attracting, converting, closing and delighting your customers.
 It was good to go back to the beginning and recap on identifying the essentials of an effective inbound strategy and the clear differences between traditional marketing and inbound marketing.
 Inbound Marketing centres on being part of a conversation and creating content designed to appeal to your ideal customers.
 But how is this done?

 The image above is the cornerstone of the Inbound Certification.
 It covers the fundamentals of attracting people to your website, from how to develop an effective blog to optimising your website and amplifying your content through the power of social media.

 Great!
-Now you’re an effective blogger and social media aficionado which is driving lots of visitors to your businesses website, but what do you do with the people on your website?
+Now you’re an effective blogger and social media aficionado who is driving lots of visitors to your business's website, but what do you do with the people on your website?
 Stick a big button asking for a big hairy salesman to ring you?
 Not at all.
-HubSpot’s Inbound Certification explain how to convert visitors to your site through creating content with a purpose and setting up landing pages so that you can perfect the conversion process.
+HubSpot’s Inbound Certification explain how to convert visitors to your site by creating content with a purpose and setting up landing pages so that you can perfect the conversion process.

 If you’ve managed this, you’re at the point where you’ve learnt how to get a potential customer onto your site and you should now know some basic information about them.
 E.g. their name, email address and what organisation they work for.